-Over this blog, I’ve tried to record all the wheres, hows, whats, and whens of a comprehensive trip to Poland.
-But before I start, let me confess – Poland in winter is straight out of some fictional location; every wanderer’s fantasy!
+In this blog, I’ve tried to record all the wheres, hows, whats, and whens for an ideal trip to Poland.
+But before I begin, let me admit – Poland in winter is straight out of some fairytale location, and you will see that for yourself.

-Ideal duration to explore Poland: To explore these top 4 Poland’s cities, one must keep at least 14 days handy
+Ideal duration to visit Poland: If you’re considering visiting these top 5 best cities to visit in Poland, keep at least 14 days handy.

 Getting around in Poland: Trams, government-run buses, ferries, and local trains make the perfect mode of public transport in Poland.
 In the Polish mountains, horse-drawn cart/sled is a popular tourist attraction.
 Horse-drawn carts can be seen around on normal days, while it snows the carriage is replaced with a sled.
 Polish people also prefer to walk around when they’re inside the city and it’s evident when are walking around.
 Water boats are a popular mode of public transport in the coastal city Gdansk.